S3v3Nice/gh-trending-demo/README.md

 ```sh
 make up
 ```
-By default, the server will be accessible at: [http://localhost:3000](http://localhost:3000)
+By default, the service will be accessible at: [http://localhost:3000](http://localhost:3000)

 ### Stop the Service
 To stop the service, run: